Loner (film): Plot

 Song-i is found dead on the railway.
 Upon hearing this, Se-jin talks to Soo-na through her bedroom door, stating that he left Song-i not because he stopped loving her, but because she was already married by the time he was discharged from the army.
 When Se-jin falls asleep later, Soo-na observes her mother's spirit fondling him.
 Yoon-mi learns that Se-jin and Song-i have a second daughter, Kim Mi-jeong, who lives with her mother.
 She quickly goes to Se-jin's mansion, where Se-jin is about to commit suicide until he sees what appears to be Soo-na.
 He is knocked out and upon waking, discovers Yoon-mi motionless in Soo-na's bed.
 He sees Soo-na about to jump, only to realize that she is not Soo-na; she is actually Mi-jeong.
 Mi-jeong jumps and dies from impalement.

 Soo-na is transferred to a mental facility, where she admits to letting Mi-jeong plot against their father and grandmother, since Mi-jeong, who had to live in an abusive family life with her stepfather, was jealous of Soo-na's happy life with her father.
 Se-jin learns that Mi-jeong was the one with Soo-na in her room, and was the one who had committed all the murders and horrible things in their house.
-The film ends with Se-jin piercing a knife to his table as vermin covers him, indicating that he is becoming agoraphobic.
+The film ends with Se-jin piercing a knife into his table as vermin covers him, indicating that he is becoming agoraphobic.